 This year’s World AIDS Day slogan is #Rethink HIV (replete with hashtag).
 The campaign’s goal is to challenge people to “rethink outdated stereotypes” that get in the way of making informed decisions on both the political and personal level.
 Despite all the medical strides made in the last three decades, the disease has not been eradicated by any means.
 In fact, according to the international education advocacy group AVERT, HIV rates are on the rise amongst youth and “50 percent of young people living with HIV are not aware of their infection.
-A sense of complacency, or an attitude of ‘it doesn’t affect me’ has prevented young people from testing for HIV and subsequently accessing antiretroviral treatment.”
+A sense of complacency or an ‘it doesn’t affect me’ attitude have prevented young people from getting tested and subsequently accessing antiretroviral treatment.”
 HIV rates in the bible belt states across the south are especially high.

-The Rethink HIV campaign has generated a slew of creative educational outreach projects including public kissing booths and red velvet ribbon cupcake bake offs.
-Dozens of new info graphics were created to remind people of the incredible medical progress in the fight against HIV and AIDS.
+The Rethink HIV campaign has generated a slew of creative educational outreach projects including public kissing booths and red velvet ribbon cupcake bake-offs.
+Dozens of new info graphics remind people of the incredible medical progress in the fight against HIV and AIDS.
 Some of these facts include the good news that people living with HIV who are on effective treatment can expect a normal life expectancy.
 Also, 99.5 percent of pregnant women do not pass HIV or AIDS on their new newborns.
-These facts say a lot about how far we’ve come and how important it is to talk about how far we have to still go.
-The new conversation about HIV and AIDS right now seems to be: Hey, let’s have a conversation.
+These facts say a lot about how far we’ve come and how important it is to talk about how far we still have to go.
+The new conversation about HIV and AIDS right now is: Hey, let’s have a conversation.

-The activist art world is focused on the spreading same message.
-Last week, an HIV education outreach art collective, Impulse Group NYC, presented its first pop up gallery exhibition, Face to Face, by photographer and sculptor David Meanix.
+The activist art world is focused on spreading that message.
+Last week, an HIV education outreach art collective, Impulse Group NYC, presented its first pop-up gallery exhibition, Face to Face, by photographer and sculptor David Meanix.
 The exhibit (which will travel the country early next year) is a combination of photo sculptures, video, and live performance, depicts sexual partners in conversation with each other about their sexual health status.
 Images run the gamut of expressing everything from “break downs to breakthroughs.”
-The goal of the project is incidentally in line with one of World AIDS Day’s most popular infographic: Kissing, Licking, Sucking, doesn’t spread HIV.
+The goal of the project is embodied by one of World AIDS Day’s most popular infographic: Kissing, Licking, Sucking, doesn’t spread HIV.
 Ignorance does.

 – Raluca Albu for Guernica.